Using ChatGPT from OpenAI

 Option 2: I already have a ChatGPT account

 Start here if you already have a personal ChatGPT account.
-OpenAI describes personal and organization workspaces as separate environments, and moving personal data into a business workspace is a separate action with important implications.
-Review the guidance carefully before making changes.
+OpenAI describes personal and organization workspaces as separate environments, and moving or deleting personal workspace data is a separate action with important implications.

 Existing Account